2012 United States Senate election in Montana: Campaign

 Former president of the Montana Senate and farmer Jon Tester was elected with 49.2% of the vote in 2006, defeating incumbent Conrad Burns.

 As of June 30, 2011, Jon Tester had saved $2.34 million in campaign funds.
 Tester has been accused by Republican Denny Rehberg's senate campaign of depending on financial contributions from Wall Street banking executives and movie stars.

 On February 5, 2011, U.S. Representative Denny Rehberg announced his intention to run for the U.S. Senate.
 Steve Daines had announced he would seek the Republican nomination on November 13, 2010, but just before Rehberg's announcement he dropped out of the primary and announced he would instead seek the Republican nomination for Montana's at-large congressional district in 2012.
-Daines would later be elected in the other U.S. Senate seat two years later.
+Daines later won Montana’s other U.S. Senate seat in 2014.

 As of early July 2010, Denny Rehberg had saved $1.5 million of an original $2 million in campaign funds.
 Rehberg accused Democrat Jon Tester's senate campaign of depending on financial contributions from Wall Street banking executives and Hollywood while Rehberg's campaign relies primarily on in state donations.
 Tester's campaign countered that Rehberg has been funded by petroleum special interests and Wall Street.

 The National Republican Senatorial Committee aired an attack ad against Jon Tester that mistakenly included a digitally manipulated photo of Tester (who has only two fingers on his left hand) with full sets of fingers.
 Another ad against Tester, from the Karl Rove group Crossroads GPS, falsely asserted that Tester had voted in favor of Environmental Protection Agency regulation of farm dust.
 In fact, Tester had praised the EPA for not attempting such a regulation.
 The vote cited in the anti-Tester ad concerned currency exchange rates.

 In early October 2012, Crossroads GPS announced it would launch a $16 million advertising buy in national races, of which four were this and three other Senate elections.